-Sir Gawain and the Green Knight and Ham (available from Amazon in paperback and Kindle editions, as well as from Apple Books) is a modern romance in verse inspired by the Medieval tale of King Arthur’s famously courteous nephew, Sir Gawain, and his adventures fighting the Green Knight.
+Sir Gawain and the Green Knight and Ham (available world-wide from Amazon in paperback and Kindle editions, as well as from Apple Books) is a modern romance in verse inspired by the Medieval tale of King Arthur’s famously courteous nephew, Sir Gawain, and his adventures fighting the Green Knight.
 The Green Knight challenges Gawain to a “beheading contest” in which Gawain is allowed to chop off the Green Knight’s head if he promises to show up a year later at the Green Chapel to have his own head chopped off in his turn by the Green Knight.

 It seems like a safe enough proposition, but magic is loose in King Arthur’s England, and it will take more than courtesy to get Gawain out of the predicament he puts himself in.

 This isn’t a translation or retelling of the original Sir Gawain and the Green Knight, and it certainly isn’t Dr Seuss.
 It’s a new story, ribald and serious, sober and fun, that reconsiders one of the strangest Medieval romances and creates a tale that’s more accessible to modern readers while doing homage to the original.

 After the fall of the city of Troy

 a soldier named Brutus, he gathered his boys

 and said, “Let us sail to far Albion’s shores